702-660-7000

 Same with the corporate debt.
 It wasn’t the average American citizen who created the sub-prime lending crisis in 2008.
 That was the banking corporation’s failure.
 But government proclaimed these banks were “too big to fail.”
 And therefore, Congress Bush and Obama rescued them by signing up the American public to pay those banks, not $21 billion dollars as we were first told, but “$14.4 trillion and counting.”[iii]
 Now think what could happen if another $10.5 trillion is added to that $14.4 trillion when the student loans and corporate debt bubbles pop.
 Pretty daunting thought.

-It is known that 68% of our economy is due to consumer spending.
-When taxes are raised to bail out “too big to fail” institutions and corporations that have amassed unreasonable amounts of debt, everybody “gets” to pay to bail them out, just as the government prescribes.
-And that means there will be less money for you to spend and keep in your own economy.
+It’s well-established that consumer spending accounts for 68% of the U.S. economy.
+When taxes are raised to bail out “too big to fail” institutions and corporations that have accumulated unsustainable levels of debt, everyone pays the price.
+As the government takes steps to alleviate these institutions’ financial burdens, the impact is felt across the board, and it means there will be less disposable income for you to spend and keep circulating within the economy.

 Ironically, the product that most people mock and complain about, Participating Whole Life insurance, protects you from both of these nasty consequences.
 When debt bubbles pop you don’t have to be in a position to take those two hard hits.
 That is why Participating Whole Life insurance has been such a trusted, sustainable and stable product to own for centuries.
 It protects your money from the market.